Bakudankun/qline.vim/README.md

 # If visible_condition results in Falsy, or the content results in empty string,
 # the component is collapsed.
 # Funcrefs are evaluated in the context of the window of the drawing status line.
-# Note that in Vim9, functions cannot use non-autoload functions that is later
+# Note that in Vim9, functions cannot use non-autoload functions that are later
 # defined.
 Use `eval()` to work around.
     component: #{
       fileinfo: #{
         content: {->
-          (&fenc || &enc) .. ' ' ..
+          (&fenc ?? &enc) .. ' ' ..
           nerdfont#fileformat#find() ..
           (&bomb ? "\U1f4a3" : '')
         },